-- object in the frames of the video is performed, based on descriptor matching and a structure-based frame sampling strategy that accelerates the analysis - the description of a web-based interactive tool that integrates the proposed method for object re-detection and can be used for object-specific spatiotemporal labeling of videos - a comprehensive evaluation of the proposed framework (via a user study and considering both the algorithm's performance and the tool's efficacy) as a means for timeefficient and highly accurate instance-based video annotation, and a performance comparison with other object tracking methodologies, that highlights the superiority of the introduced method for object re-detection in videos
+- the description of a web-based interactive tool that integrates the proposed method for object re-detection and can be used for object-specific spatiotemporal labeling of videos - a comprehensive evaluation of the proposed framework (via a user study and considering both the algorithm's performance and the tool's efficacy) as a means for timeefficient and highly accurate instance-based video annotation, and a performance comparison with other object tracking methodologies, that highlights the superiority of the introduced method for object re-detection in videos

-The rest of the paper is organized as follows: Section III presents an overview of related work and Section III introduces the proposed object re-detection algorithm, which is experimentally evaluated in Section IV.
+The rest of the paper is organized as follows: Section II presents an overview of related work and Section III introduces the proposed object re-detection algorithm, which is experimentally evaluated in Section IV.
 Section V gives a detailed presentation of the developed web-based tool for video labeling, while Section VI presents the design and the findings of the user study that was performed for evaluating the proposed method and the developed tool.
 Finally, the conclusions of this work are presented in Section VII.